supercollider/supercollider/README.md

 SuperCollider is written in C++17 using several third-party libraries, including Qt and Boost.
 It can be used on Windows, macOS, a variety of Linux and BSD distributions, Raspberry Pi, and the Bela platform.

+The online documentation of the development version is available via [dev.docs.supercollider.online](https://dev.docs.supercollider.online).

 Install
 -------